Ocean -- Preschool & Kindergarten

 Place a bag of clean aquarium rocks in the sensory table.
 Provide cups, bowels, and pails for the children's use.
 Add water if desired

-Purchase small plastic fish and place in the sensory table with water, strainers, and pails.
+Place small plastic fish in the sensory table with water, strainers, and pails.

 Plastic Boats